OCodeJK/CSIT314_Macs/README.md

-# Database:
+# Database Restoration:
 To ensure you are using the latest database do:

 pg_restore -U username -d c2c_db < db.dump

 OR

-psql -U username c2c_db db.dump
+psql -U username -d database_name -f dump.sql

+# Dumping Database:
+To ensure we can keep our database updated do:

+pg_dump -Fc mydb > db.dump

+OR

+pg_dump mydb > db.sql

 # Folder/File structures: